The Poisoner's Ring

 Kelley Armstrong

-A Rip Through Time consists of three books.
+Rip Through Time consists of four books and series is set to expand with the upcoming release of two more books.
 The current recommended reading order for the series is provided below.